lerthy/ProjectAWS_Group1_terraform/README.md

 [NAT Gateway in Public Subnet] → [Internet via IGW]

-Only Bastion host is publicly accessible.
-RDS is private and unreachable from internet.
-Security Groups + NACLs enforce strict inbound/outbound rules.
-Route tables + NAT + IGW ensure proper subnet isolation and controlled internet access.
-Multi-AZ RDS ensures high availability.
+In summary, the project architecture ensures that the Bastion host serves as the only entry point from the internet, while the RDS database remains in isolated private subnets with controlled access.
+Route tables, security groups, NACLs, and gateways work together to direct traffic appropriately, enforce security, and maintain the ability for private instances to communicate both internally and with the internet when necessary, achieving a balance of accessibility, isolation, and high availability.

 ## Prerequisites